VictoriaParkes/recipe-book/README.md

 ### 'Browse' Page

-The 'Home' page features a hero section with a decorative image and a call to action which encourages unauthenticated users to sign up to the website or encourages authenticated users to browse recipes on the site.
-This page also features a section displaying the top three most liked recipes in a responsive column format as card that are links to the full recipe details.
+The 'Browse' page features a paginated list of all currently published recipes displayed as cards.
+Clicking anywhere on a recipe card will display the full recipe details.
+This page is displayed in a fully responsive column format.
+If there are no published recipes available for display, text reading 'There are no recipes yet' is displayed.

+### 'Saved Recipes' Page

+The 'Saved Recipes' page can be accessed by authenticated users only and displays a paginated list of all currently published recipes that the user has saved as cards.
+Clicking anywhere on a recipe card will display the full recipe details.
+This page is displayed in a fully responsive column format.
+If the user has no saved recipes, text reading 'You have not saved any recipes yet' is displayed.
+This page reuses the 'Browse' template.
+Unauthenticated users are redirected to the login page.

-### 'My Recipe Book' Page
+### 'My Recipes' Page

-The 'My Recipe Book' page features two tabs to display either the recipes saved by the user or the recipes written by the user.
-Recipes are displayed as cards in in a responsive column format consistent with the 'Browse' page.
-If there are no recipes to display, a message informing the user that they have no saved/written any recipes yet is displayed.
-This page can only be accessed by authenticated users, unauthenticated users are redirected to the login page.
+The 'My Recipes' page can be accessed by authenticated users only and displays a paginated list of all recipes written by the user as cards.
+Clicking anywhere on a recipe card will display the full recipe details.
+This page is displayed in a fully responsive column format.
+If the user has not written any recipes, text reading 'You have not written any recipes yet' is displayed.
+This page reuses the 'Browse' template.
+Unauthenticated users are redirected to the login page.

 ### Recipe Details Page